-At the SMA Law Group, our qualified and experienced team is ready to help if you have been injured in a train accident that was caused by another person’s negligence.
+At the SMT Legal, our qualified and experienced team is ready to help if you have been injured in a train accident that was caused by another person’s negligence.
 When you need a Pittsburgh train accident attorney, call us today.

 What Can Happen

 When it comes to trains, many people think of them as transportation that we do not use anymore, but that simply is not true.
 There are many trains that operate all across Pennsylvania, carrying freight and people.
 The problem is that, even though we still use trains, the funding to maintain rail infrastructure is going down.